ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![After save is clicked](readme_folder/bug-fixing/link-bug-2.png)

-Seeing as the edits/additions to the notes are being successfully submitted to the databse, this seems to be a rendering error and not a submission error.
-This is further proven with a syntex error on the line of code that edits the text area's html to be filled with the saved html content (quill.root.innerHTML = "{{ note.note_content|safe }}";) (image below).
+Seeing as the edits/additions to the notes are being successfully submitted to the database, this seems to be a rendering error and not a submission error.
+This is further proven by a syntax error on the line of code that edits the text area's HTML to be filled with the saved HTML content (quill.root.innerHTML = "{{ note.note_content|safe }}";) (image below).

 ![Code](readme_folder/bug-fixing/link-bug-5.png)